ddos-clearing-house/pilot_IT/README.md

 DDoS Clearing House Pilot Italy

 **misp_exporter.py** :
-exports a fingerprint json file to a MISP event and publish it on a MISP instance of your choice, the default MISP instance is misp.concordia-h2020.eu
+exports a fingerprint json file to a MISP event and publish it on a MISP instance of your choice, the default MISP instance is misp.concordia-h2020.eu. please provide your automation key in pymisp or as a cmd line argument or directly in the misp_exporter.py file.

 **Usage** :